Swallowing is a complex movement.

 Look at the video on the left.

-It is clear that analyzing swallowing videos can be quite difficult even when they are in slow motion .
+It is clear that this patient has a swallow disorder, but when you try to analyze the video, it can be quite difficult even in slow motion .

 We will discuss a systematic approach on how to analyse these videos, but first a short introduction on normal swallowing is given.